kartoza/cplus-api/README.md

 ![Sync Defeault Layer Task](docs/assets/cplus_api_task_1.png)

+#### CPLUS Core Package

+This repository is using CPLUS Core package for the analysis.
+You can find the repository [here](https://github.com/kartoza/cplus-core).

 ## 🤝 Contributing
 Contributions are welcome!
 Please read our contributing guide to learn how you can get involved and help improve this project.